Instructions for Using Your Bed Bug Heater

 - Once both ends of the black power cord are connected to the heater and plugged into a power source confirm GREEN LIGHT on front of control panel is glowing green which confirms power is LIVE.

 - Plug blue fan(s) into standard 110/120v wall outlet 5-10 feet away from heater and point airflow straight up or at an angle towards the ceiling.
 Never point fan towards the heater!
 Only operate fan(s) on HIGHEST/FASTEST setting.
-The goal is to distribute the hot air throughout the treatment area as evenly as possible.
+Leave TIMER switch in ON position only.
+The goal is to distribute the hot air throughout the treatment area as evenly.
+NOTE: Fans can plug into one another (daisy chain) as needed if wall sockets are limited.

 Temperature Monitoring & Heater Shut-Down